davecparker/code12/API.md

 ### obj.hit()
 ```
-boolean obj.hit( GameObj obj2 )
+boolean obj.hit( GameObj objTest )
 ```
-Return `true` if the object currently intersects with another object `obj2`.
+Return `true` if the object currently intersects with another object `objTest`.
 If you call this method every time in your `update` function, it can be used to test if/when two objects "hit" each other.

 ### obj.objectHitInGroup( String group )
 ```